bhauman/bhauman.github.com/_posts/2013-08-12-clojurescript-core-async-dots-game.md

 </link>

 First go ahead and play the current game below.
 You play by connecting dots of the same color.
-When you make a cycle of dots all the dots of that color are erased from the board.
+When you make a cycle of dots, all the dots of that color are erased from the board.

 <style>